 So, I adjusted the length of the workout and gave myself 30 minutes to complete 6 exercises as many times as I could.

-This worked out great because I stayed on task and still completed a great workout instead of feeling down or angry about the performance.
+This worked out great because I stayed on task and still completed a great workout instead of

 This past week I felt like I was pretty productive with tasks outside of training, whether it was setting up some emails, designing programs, creating graphics, etc. Now this lasted for about 3 full days then all of a sudden, the brick wall hit me!

 I felt sluggish, tired, motivated but just couldn’t focus to get work done.
 My mind was racing and thinking of just about everything that needed to get done or what was next on the to-do list.

 I took a few minutes Friday to figure out what went well and what didn’t go well.
 Why did I hit the wall all of a sudden?

 I focused on the earlier portion of the week, what happened during the week?
 We had a snow/ice day that took away a few hours of training, I spent a lot of hours working on several projects, but I